lrodero/cats-effect-tutorial/tutorial.md

   }
 ```

-But note that will close the client socket, which will raise an exception in
+But note that when client socket is closed an exception will be raised by the
-the `reader.readLine()` call in the `loop` method of `echoProtocol`.
-As it
+`reader.readLine()` call in the `loop` method of `echoProtocol`.
+As it happened
-happened before with the server socket, the exception will be shown as an ugly
+before with the server socket, the exception will be shown as an ugly error
-error message in the console.
-To prevent this we modify the `loop` function so
+message in the console.
+To prevent this we modify the `loop` function so it uses
-it uses `attempt` to control possible errors.
-If some error is detected first
+`attempt` to control possible errors.
+If some error is detected first the state
-the state of `stopFlag` is checked, and if it is set a graceful shutdown is
+of `stopFlag` is checked, and if it is set a graceful shutdown is assumed and no
-assumed and no action is taken; otherwise the error is raised:
+action is taken; otherwise the error is raised:

 ```scala
 def loop(reader: BufferedReader, writer: BufferedWriter): IO[Unit] =